 How Does the Residential Renting Process Work In Costa Rica?

 Renting a residential property in Costa Rica is governed, primarily, by the provisions of the Tenancy Law (Ley General de Arrendamientos Urbanos y Suburbanos).
 Rental Contracts are considered as being Long Term Rental Contracts.
-The only exception to this, is a Vacation Rental Contract for a property located in a designated touristic area of the Country, that is registered as such with the National Tourism Institute (www.ict.go.cr), and has a term of between one and thirty days.
-In the case of a Vacation Rental Contract, the literal interpretation of the Contract applies and not the provisions of the Tenancy Law.
+The only exception to this, is a Non-traditional Property Rental Contract for a property located in a designated touristic area of the Country, that is registered as such with both the National Tourism Institute (www.ict.go.cr) and the Costa Rica Tax Department, and has a term of between one day and one year, in accordance with the provisions of Law 9742, “The Law for the Regularization of Non-Traditional Lodging and its Intermediation through Digital Platforms and its Regulations”.
+In the case of a Non-traditional Property Rental Contract, which applies to rental properties that are primarily vacation rental properties in designated touristic areas, the literal interpretation of the Contract applies and not the provisions of the Tenancy Law.
 However, in the majority of cases, there are significant differences in what happens in the marketplace between a landlord and a tenant, and what the Law dictates, especially in a case where a foreigner is a renter.

 The Marketplace Informal Version of Residential Renting